Diketene/wigcpp/README.md

 ### In Numerical Analysis

-It could be proved that wigner $xj$ symbols can be presented as:
+It can be proved that wigner $xj$ symbols can be presented as:

 ```math
 W_{x} = \frac{n\sqrt{s}}{q}